Akshithvvs/Text-classification-coding-challange/ReadMe.md

 ## Future Scope

-Currently working on integrating CNN for text classification, which was also part of the requirements as an optional / plus feature.
+Currently working on integrating different text embeddings for text classification instead of TF-IDF Vectorization, which was also part of the requirements as an optional / plus feature.
 If time allows this could also be completed by time.